JeffGuo-06/tiktok-filter-i-understand-it-now/README.md

-# I UNDERSTAND IT NOW 2D BASKETBALL GAME TIKTOK EFFECT
+# I Understand It Now 2D Basketball TikTok Effect

 TikTok Effect inspired by the I Understand It Now trend.